 Meet the Poet

-Robert P. Arthur is seventy-six years old and the author of twenty-six books: fourteen books of poetry, six poem/plays, two plays in poetry, three lyrical novels and a book of short stories in which poetry is used extensively.
+Robert P. Arthur is seventy-seven years old and the author of thirty-one books: thirteen books of poetry, eight poem/plays, two plays in poetry, five novels and a book of short stories in which poetry is used extensively.
 A collected works of his poetry and two more plays will be published in 2020.
 He is known for taking poetry to the stage and using it in dramatic and innovative ways.

 Thirty-one of his plays in verse, poem/plays, and other plays have been produced.

-In 2008 and 2010, he was a finalist for Poet Laureate of Virginia, the only finalist ever produced by the Eastern Shore of Virginia.
+In 2008 and 2010, Arthur was a finalist for Poet Laureate of Virginia, the only finalist ever produced by the Eastern Shore of Virginia.

 He has also taught children of migrant workers on the Eastern Shore.
 In 2019, he retired as President Emeritus of the Poetry Society of Virginia after four terms of office.
 To date, as a critic, he has published over a thousand articles and reviews on the arts for three newspapers and Port Folio Magazine, an arts weekly that covered the arts from Hampton Roads to the Eastern Shore.
 He has also given well over a hundred readings of his work.

-Thus far, he has founded or co-founded four literary magazines, four theatres for poetry and drama; a poetry book award in conjunction with the Poetry Society of Virginia; The Portfolio Awards for Drama, with Bill Candler; and a poetry book press, with Jeff Hewitt.
-His poem/plays and plays in poetry have won 7 awards and 15 grants.
-Phaedra was produced for the diplomatic community of Washington, D.C. and starred international film star Ina Gogolova.
+Thus far, he has founded or co-founded four literary magazines, four theatres for poetry and drama, a poetry book award in conjunction with The Poetry Society of Virginia, The Portfolio Awards for Drama, with Bill Candler, and a poetry book press, with Jeff Hewitt.
+His poem/plays and plays in poetry have won seven awards and fifteen grants.
+Phaedra was produced for the diplomatic community of Washington, D.C. and starred international film star, Ina Gogolova.
 Chesapeake Celebration was produced by Playwright’s Premier Theatre of New York.

-Books of poetry and poem/plays centered on Virginia include Appalachian Moon, Fut Gar and the Nature of Evil, Threshold to America (Jamestown), Hymn to the Chesapeake (both as a poem/play and book of poetry), Strokes, Horse Hammock Point, Chesapeake Celebration, River Country (with Carolyn Kreiter-Foronda), Disclosures, Silver Beach Road, Robert P. Arthur: Selected Works, Black Gum Against Thunder, Robert Arthur’s Eastern Shore.
+Books of poetry and poem/plays centered on Virginia include Appalachian Moons, Fut Gar and the Nature of Evil, Threshold to America (Jamestown), Hymn to the Chesapeake (both as a poem/play and book of poetry), Strokes, Horse Hammock Point, Chesapeake Celebration, River Country (with Carolyn Kreiter-Foronda), Disclosures, Silver Beach Road, and Robert P. Arthur: Selected Works, Black Gum Against Thunder, and Robert Arthur’s Eastern Shore..

 View Bibliography >>